 A child with TOF might have sudden episodes of deep cyanosis, called “hypercyanotic spells” or “Tet spells,” during crying or feeding.
-Older children who have Tet spells will often instinctively squat down, which helps to stop the spell.
+Older children who have Tet spells often will instinctively squat down, which helps to stop the spell.

 Other signs include: